 The government set out its definition of British values in the 2011 Prevent Strategy.

 As a Values school, Fairfield Park Lower School actively promotes ‘Values for All’.
 At Fairfield Park Lower School, we want to ensure children become valuable and fully rounded members of society who treat others with respect and tolerance, regardless of background.
 We want to promote the basic British Values of democracy, the rule of law, individual liberty, mutual respect and tolerance for those of different faiths and beliefs which will help prepare them for life in modern Britain.
 Fairfield Park Values and British Values are built into the daily life of Fairfield Park Lower School and frequent opportunities are given to enable children to apply these values and practise key learning behaviours that support them.

 At Fairfield Park Lower School these values are reinforced regularly and in the following ways:

 Pupil voice is significant at Fairfield Park Lower.
 Our pupil elected School Council plays a strong role in our school.
 They are elected by their class peers and are involved in making the school a better place to learn.
-Pupils have a great amount of input in regards to what and how they learn as they decide upon the topic they would like to learn (class topic web) about each half term and the teachers use this to inform planning.
 The pupil’s voice is also heard through pupil conferencing and through pupil questionnaires.
 We know that the formation of the School Council and the active participation of our pupils will sow the seeds for a more sophisticated understanding of democracy in the future.